nipy/heudiconv/CONTRIBUTING.rst

 Releases and Changelog
 ----------------------

-Heudiconv uses the `auto <https://intuit.github.io/auto/>`_ tool to generate the changelog and automatically release the project.
+HeuDiConv uses the `auto <https://intuit.github.io/auto/>`_ tool to generate the changelog and automatically release the project.

-`auto` is used in the heudiconv github actions, which monitors the labels on the pull request.
+`auto` is used in the HeuDiConv GitHub actions, which monitors the labels on the pull request.
-Heudiconv automation can add entries to the changelog, cut releases, and push new images to `dockerhub <https://hub.docker.com/r/nipy/heudiconv>`_.
+HeuDiConv automation can add entries to the changelog, cut releases, and push new images to `dockerhub <https://hub.docker.com/r/nipy/heudiconv>`_.

 The following pull request labels are respected: